 The Fund will ensure that all information and communications relating to the processing of Personal Data will be clear, concise, transparent, intelligible, easily accessible and easy to understand using clear and plain language.
 The Fund will ensure that these transparency requirements are adhered to at all stages of the collection and Processing of Personal Data.

 If any of the information described above changes after it has been provided to the Data Subject, the Data Subject shall be provided with an update to the information.

 The Fund can process Personal Data lawfully to the extent that at least one of the following applies;

-- where the Data Subject has given consent to the Processing (although it is preferred wherever possible that alternate grounds of processing be utilised and that the Fund only rely on consent to Process as a last resort);
+(a) where the Data Subject has given consent to the processing (although it is preferred wherever possible that alternate grounds of processing be utilised and that the Fund only rely on consent to process as a last resort);

-- where Processing is necessary for the performance of the contract with the Fund;
+(b) where processing is necessary for the performance of the contract with the Fund;

-- where Processing is necessary in order to protect the vital interests of the Data Subject or another natural person;
+(c) where processing is necessary in order to protect the vital interests of the Data Subject or another natural person;

-- where Processing is necessary for compliance with a legal obligation to which the Fund is subject; and/or
+(d) where processing is necessary for compliance with a legal obligation to which the Fund is subject; and/or

-- where Processing is necessary for the purposes of the legitimate interests of the Fund or a third party and such legitimate interests are not overridden by the Data Subject’s interests, fundamental rights or freedoms.
+(e) where processing is necessary for the purposes of the legitimate interests of the Fund or a third party and such legitimate interests are not overridden by the Data Subject’s interests, fundamental rights or freedoms.

 The Personal Data collected will be adequate, relevant and limited to what is necessary in relation to the purposes for which it is being processed.

 The Fund will ensure that the Personal Data held is accurate and kept up to date.
 The accuracy of any Personal Data will be checked at the time of collection and at regular intervals or triggers thereafter.
 The Fund will take all reasonable steps to amend inaccurate or out-of-date Personal Data.